Amazon denies request for Echo data to be used in murder trial

 "You have an expectation of privacy in your home, and I have a big problem that law enforcement can use the technology that advances our quality of life against us," defense attorney Kimberly Weber said.

-Whether or not the evidence is ruled admissible or more can be obtained from Amazon remains to be seen.
+Whether or not the evidence is ruled admissible, or more information can be obtained from Amazon remains to be seen.

 However, it’s certainly food for thought on the potential perils of welcoming all of those always-listening, always-collecting items of tech into our homes.